dwjohnston/javascript-101/lesson-102-syntax/README.md

 We call the process of creating one of these error objects and having it stop the program execution until its recovery process 'throwing an error' and we will talk more about _catching_ errors in another lesson.
 This process is called 'error handling'.

 ⚠️ Note - You may also see the term 'exception' and 'exception handling' being used.
-Languages like Java actually make a distinction between what they call an 'exception' and an 'error'.
+Languages like Java make a distinction between what they call an 'exception' and and what they call 'error'.
 For purposes of this tutorial we can treat the terms as synonymous.

 ### Creating an error